-- Our relationship with the Father grows deeper. - We are united more firmly to Jesus Christ. - The Gifts of the Holy Spirit increase in us. - Our connection with the Church increases, and we are better able to continue the Church's mission. - The Holy Spirit gives us a special strength to be witnesses to the Christian way of life through what we say and what we do.
+- Our relationship with the Father grows deeper. - We are united more firmly with Jesus Christ. - The Gifts of the Holy Spirit increase in us. - Our connection with the Church increases, and we are better able to continue the Church's mission. - The Holy Spirit gives us a special strength to be witnesses to the Christian way of life through what we say and what we do.

-And, rest assured, God always keeps his promises!
-So even if you don't do all the things you say you'll do, God will always do what he says.
-God's promises are trustworthy and eternal.
+And, rest assured, God always keeps his promises.
+So even if you don't fulfill all your responsibilities and commitments or do all the things you say you'll do, God will always do what he says because God's promises are trustworthy and eternal.

 We do not have to earn God's gifts.
-That is not at all the point of spending some time in preparation as a candidate for Confirmation.
+All of God's gifts are freely given, including the grace of Confirmation.
+"Earning" Confirmation is not at all the point of spending some time in preparation as a candidate for Confirmation.
 The time of preparation is meant to help candidates be receptive to the outpouring of the Holy Spirit.
 God calls each of us at all times and pours out his love upon us.
 The challenge for us is to recognize his love and his call and to respond with faithful living.